flame/blis/docs/Discord.md

 ## Obtaining the invite link

+The BLIS community consists of a number of "channels" within a single Discord server.
+The BLIS server, however, is not public and cannot be found via the Discord directory service.
+Therefore, you'll need an invite link in order to join.

 Since we do not have access to an official Captcha-like service to confirm that you are, indeed, a human interested in the BLIS community, we have instead obfuscated our link in a way that should be easy for a human to unmangle.

 Here's an example invite link (for demonstration purposes only): `https://discord.gg/abC2jUVeip`